Free Car Insurance Comparison

 What is the purpose of no-fault insurance?

+What are the No-Fault Insurance States?
 The Insurance Information Institute lists 12 states currently operating on a no-fault basis: Florida, North Dakota, Kentucky, Minnesota, Hawaii, Kansas, Massachusetts, Michigan, Pennsylvania, New Jersey, Utah, and New York.
 Puerto Rico qualifies as the lone U.S. territory also operating as no-fault.
 The fuel behind the decision of these states to go no-fault was a desire to increase efficiency in settling accident claims and reduce the caseload in civil court.
 Statistics suggest that those purposes have largely been achieved.

 The idea behind no-fault insurance is to reduce the number of disputes between drivers and their insurance companies.
 Rather than blame being assigned through a civil court proceeding, the police report of an accident is used by insurance companies to make that determination.